Cozonac Recipe (VIDEO)

 What is Cozonac?

-Cozonac, also referred to as Babka, is a yeasted, enriched bread, similar in texture and flavor to brioche or challah.
+Cozonac is an enriched yeast bread, similar in texture and flavor to babka, brioche or challah.
 It is made with a dough that uses eggs, butter and milk.
-The dough is highly elastic, allowing it to be rolled, filled and braided before baking, giving Cozonac its iconic marbled appearance when sliced.
 Baking Cozonac is often a family tradition, passed down through generations.

 What sets my recipe apart from the rest?